 4. Cost Of Building A 5 Bedroom House In Kenya

 A 5-bedroom house shall cost 7.5 million on average.
-This is a general total cost of a standard 5-bedroom house in Kenya, however, the 5-bedroom you plan to build has its own specifications in terms of location, design, plan, fittings, professionals, and so forth.
+This is a general total cost of a standard 5-bedroom house in Kenya, however, the 5-bedroom you plan to build has its own specifications regarding location, design, plan, fittings, professionals, etc.

 How long shall it take to build a 5-bedroom in Kenya?

 It shall take you 4 to 18 months or more to build a 5 bedroom.
-The time it takes to construct a house depends on the plans you have, for instance, some people prefer to build their house bit by bit to spread the cost across a long time while others prefer to build their house within the shortest period possible.
-Building a house is an expensive investment and without enough planning and capital, you might end up stuck.
+The time it takes to construct a house depends on your plans; for instance, some people prefer to build their house bit by bit to spread the cost across a long time, while others prefer to build their house within the shortest period possible.
+Building a house is an expensive investment; you might end up stuck without enough planning and capital.

 Building a house bit by bit is advisable as it shall allow you time to acquire the capital needed.
-You can for instance buy building materials bit by bit, then prepare and start the construction at a pace that shall be convenient for your pocket.
+You can, for instance, buy building materials bit by bit, then prepare and start the construction conveniently for your pocket.

 How to cheaply build a 5 bedroom

-To reduce the costs of building a 5-bedroom house in Kenya, you should cut the costs of materials and labor.
-For instance, you can have your own bricks made instead of buying ready-made ones, going for sand and ballast at the source shall save you the cost rather than getting a delivery from a broker.
-In case you have access to trees, you can make your own timber rather than buy from retailers.
+To reduce the costs of building a 5-bedroom house in Kenya, you should cut materials and labor costs.
+For instance, you can make your own bricks instead of buying ready-made ones.
+Going for sand and ballast at the source shall save you the cost rather than getting a delivery from a broker.
+If you have access to trees, you can make your own timber rather than buy from retailers.